fluffywaffles/prettybad-util/readme.md

     - Composition over rice with a cup of chai tea
     - I get tired of writing out names for arguments I'm passing along
     - Point-free... erm... et cetera
-4. "iteratee first, data last" as lodash/fp puts it
+4. As lodash/fp puts it, "Iteratee first, data last"
     - The data is always the last argument, e.g. `map(inc)([ 1, 2, 3 ])`
     - I could have just said that, but I think the lodash-eff-pee-ers are funnier so I copied them
 5. Where it makes sense, just be polymorphic